Frequently Asked Questions

 Generally I only update the front page when I've added a new page, made some particularly noteworthy changes to a page (such as rewriting large portions of it or adding significant information to it) or have been making minor but somewhat noteworthy (i.e. not just fixing typos or the like) changes on a lot of different pages.
 So even in a stretch of no front page updates, I may very well have been doing stuff behind the scenes; I just don't consider it worthy of an update.

 What inspired you to make your site?

 Originally, two things.
 The first was Mew's Hangout, the first Pokémon website I became a regular visitor to, which convinced me that you could make a good Pokémon website that someone could love and waste hours on.
 The second was the plethora of horrid websites I had visited before I found Mew's Hangout and never came to again, which would give me the feeling that overall I find most inspiring of all inspiring things: "I could do much better than that."
-So, well, thank Mewkitty and all those badly-designed sites with horrible grammar.

 How did you make your site?

 As for the actual content, it's just years of free time, perfectionism, curiosity and "I could do much better than that".
 For more on the history of the site, see the site history.